Z-astro/CAHA_photometry/README.md

 The individual folder for every source is in `CAHA/objects/obj_{name}`.
 In every folder, original images after cut are in `CAHA/objects/obj_{name}/images/`.
 Images after alignment are in `CAHA/objects/obj_{name}/alipy_out/`.
 Lightcurves and FWHM curves are in  `CAHA/objects/obj_{name}/lightcurve/`. `CAHA/objects/obj_{name}/aper.txt` is the information for background subtraction in aperture photometry. `CAHA/objects/obj_{name}/{name}.pos` is a text file records the comparision stars'position.
 Note that the target is the last one, the Spec.comp is the last two.
 Others are photometry comparison. `CAHA/objects/obj_{name}/updatelst` records the progress.

 The result folder is `CAHA/lightcurves`.
-The stage handling results are here.
+The daily handling results are here.
 The name structure is: `lightcurve_{date}`.

 `objradec.lst` is the file contains all the sources' position information.
 If you want to add new sources, remember to update it.